LSSTDESC/rail/docs/source/rail_stages/estimation.rst

 the width of the Gaussians.
 This is done by setting aside a fraction of the training data as a validation set and minimizing the Conditional Density Estimate (CDE) Loss of the PDFs versus the true values for that set.
-`KNearNeighInformer` uses `sklearn.neighbors.KDTree` to build a tree from the colors, or colors plus a reference band magnitude, of the training data.
+:py:class:`KNearNeighInformer` uses :py:class:`sklearn.neighbors.KDTree` to build a tree from the colors, or colors plus a reference band magnitude, of the training data.
-`KNearNeighEstimator`  then searches the tree for the `M` closest neighbors, and constructs a PDF with `M` Gaussians centered at each of the corresponding nearest neighbor redshifts.
+:py:class:`KNearNeighEstimator`  then searches the tree for the `M` closest neighbors, and constructs a PDF with `M` Gaussians centered at each of the corresponding nearest neighbor redshifts.